alexlozdev/PHP-Firebase/README.md

 # PHP-MySQL-Firebase
-This is simple bootstrap web site written by php.
+This is simple bootstrap web site written by php. it retrieves the data from Firebase and MySql.

 ![Sceenshot](images/screen3.png)